andev0/SatisParsery/README.md

 ### output.drawio

-Path to which resulting diagram will be written.
+Path to which the resulting diagram will be written.

 ## Additional tools